Judge releases the Turkish Tufts University student who was detained by ICE to continue her studies

 Her immigration proceedings in Louisiana also will continue separately.

-Ozturk, detailing her growing asthma attacks in detention and her desire to finish her doctorate degree focusing on children and social media, appeared at a bail hearing remotely from the Louisiana center.
-She and her lawyer hugged after hearing his decision.
+Ozturk detailed her growing asthma attacks in detention and her desire to finish her doctorate degree focusing on children and social media while appearing remotely at her bail hearing from the Louisiana center.
+She and her lawyer hugged after hearing the judge's decision on Friday.

 “Completing my Ph.D. is very important to me,” she testified.
 She had been on track to finish her work in December when she was arrested.